-Once the centre plant is in place, you can add symmetry plants.
-Using four (two on each side) in these large planters will make it look marvellous.
+Once the center plant is in place, you can add symmetry using four plants (two on each side) in these large planters, which will make it look marvelous.

 Use at least one trailing plant for the “excitement” part.
 While the tall grass draws it up and emphasizes the large planter, this will help draw your attention downward.
-A tailing plant like English Ivy has a great colour and texture that will also add pop and nicely complement the other plants
+A tailing plant like English Ivy has a great color and texture that will also add pop and nicely complement the other plants.

-When selecting colours for your planters, consider brushing up on your color theory to ensure that everything complements one another.
+When selecting colors for your planters, consider brushing up on your color theory to ensure that everything complements one another.

-Layering arrangements can be both beneficial indoor and outdoor in terms of decorating.
+Layering arrangements can be both beneficial indoors and outdoors in terms of decorating.
 It is the art of placing plants or flowers above each other that taper off in size as they elevate in a pyramid shape.
 Each level can feature a different plant but could also be an analogous type of plant too, depending on your preferences.
 As long as you follow the usual plant arrangement rules, it will turn out well.
-Tallest should be at the bottom and the shortest at the top.
+The tallest should be at the bottom and the shortest at the top.